mnbuhl/HttpMessenger/README.md

 # HttpMessenger

-HttpMessenger is a service that provides a simple generic wrapper around the HttpClient and makes it easier to make requests to an API.
+HttpMessenger is a service for ASP.NET Core that provides a simple generic wrapper around the HttpClient and makes it easier to make requests to an API.

 ## Usage guide
 ### Install the package